nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

    The device ID must match with the one used while creating the certificates.
    You can also set the device ID at run time by populating the ``device_id`` member of the :c:struct:`azure_iot_hub_config` structure passed to the :c:func:`azure_iot_hub_connect` function when connecting.
    If the ``device_id.size`` buffer size is zero, the compile-time option :kconfig:option:`CONFIG_AZURE_IOT_HUB_DEVICE_ID` is used.
 #.
-Make sure that the device is already registered with your Azure IoT Hub, or follow the instructions in `Registering the device with Azure IoT Hub`_.
+Make sure that the device is already registered with your Azure IoT Hub, or follow the instructions in :ref:`azure_create_device`.
 #.
 Set the :kconfig:option:`CONFIG_MQTT_HELPER_SEC_TAG` Kconfig option to the security tag used in :ref:`azure_iot_hub_flash_certs`.

    Optionally, set the :kconfig:option:`CONFIG_MQTT_HELPER_SECONDARY_SEC_TAG` Kconfig option if multiple server certificates are provisioned.